Anyone who is a successful entrepreneur will tell you that the skill of overcoming adversity is one that is learned early on.

 You have to have the stomach for taking risks in starting a new business.
 It is risky, and if you have a family to support, it cannot only be risky but also put stress on your family.

 The Small Business Administration (SBA) stated that four out of five establishments that start up last through their the first year in business.
 Although this may sound encouraging at first, realize that about 50% get through five years in business, and then only 33% last past the 10 year point.

-At Nova Custom Printing, we are now months away from our 25th anniversary.
+At Nova Custom Printing, we have been in business since 1995.
 We’ve witnessed competitors come and go throughout the years, and learned what works and what doesn’t.
 So what does it take to create and run a business that lasts?